How to DIY a wine cork angel ornament. A great repurpose for all those wine corks lying around.

 - Repeat step 3 and add this second ribbon to the back of the angel.

-- Add bell to the eye screw.
+- Add a bell to the eye screw.
 If your bell doesn’t fit, you can open the eye screw with needle nose plyers to pull straight out (no twisting).
 You can also use thin wire to join the bell onto the eye.

 - Take small amounts of the curling ribbon for the hair.
 Curl if desired.
 (Tweezers may help this process.)